bonibv/swarc-material/arc42/arc42-template-EN.md

 </div>

-Software does not run without hardware.
+"Software does not run without hardware.
 This underlying infrastructure can and will influence a system and/or some cross-cutting concepts.
 Therefore, there is a need to know the infrastructure.